MicrosoftDocs/quantum-docs-pr/articles/quickstarts/qrng.md

 <img src="./Measurement.svg" width="450">

 Measurements are not the only way to modify the state of a qubit, we can also apply operations to change the state of the qubit.
 As any state is represented by a point on the sphere, one operation that transforms the state of the qubit into another can also be understod as a rotation of the arrow along the sphere.
-For example, the most famous operation that we can apply to a qubit is the `H` operation (H stands for Hadamard, the mathematician that studied it).
-The `H` operation does the following: takes a qubit in the state 0 and transform it to a balanced state in which the odds of obtaining **1** and **0** are both 50%.
+For example, the most famous operation that we can apply to a qubit is the `H` operation (H stands for Hadamard, the mathematician who studied it).
+The `H` operation does the following: takes a qubit in the state **0** and transform it to a balanced state in which the odds of obtaining **0** and **1** are both 50%.
 In the Bloch sphere:

 <img src="./H.svg" width="450">